-Remote Impregnated Epoxy looms as a highly desirable CIPP methodology.
+Remote impregnated epoxy looms as a highly desirable CIPP methodology.
 This method allows for the transport of the entire wet out procedure to the respective jobsite; while using the beneficial properties of 100% solids, 0 VOC's, structural epoxy which has tremendous structural, adhesion, and life span benefits.
-The process is applicable to Gravity, Pressure, High Corrosion, and NSF 61 Potable Water application.
-This process enjoys widespread acceptance within Europe and has proven to be an Engineers favorite since it is so repeatable, recordable, and controllable.
+The process is applicable to gravity, pressure, high corrosion, and NSF 61 potable water application.
+This process enjoys widespread acceptance within Europe and has proven to be an engineers' favorite since it is so repeatable, recordable, and controllable.

-A 3,000 lf NSF 61 Residential Distribution Water main of 8" through 12" was installed tested at 100 psi on Theodore in Clinton Township, Michigan and using this technology [3].
-Remote Impregnated Epoxy methods include products such as Norditube, Aquapipe, and Blue Line Citi Liner by RS Tecknik.
+A 3,000-ft NSF 61 residential distribution water main of 8-in. through 12-in. was installed tested at 100 psi on Theodore in Clinton Township, Michigan, using this technology (Tingberg, 2008).
+Remote impregnated epoxy methods include products such as Norditube, Aquapipe, and Citi Liner.

-Exhibit #5: Non Styrenated Gravity Storm Sewer Culverts in Environmentally Sensetive Wetlands:
+2.5 Project #5: Non-Styrenated Gravity Storm Sewer Culverts in Palm Beach County Utilities Wetlands

-A styrene free resin was selected and approved based on its property that no styrene could be released into the environment which might pose a risk to Fish and Wildlife.
-Fully deteriorated structural properties and a fifty (50) year service life expectation were desired using the direct inversion methods described in ASTM F 1216.
-No styrene was released since none existed in the products delivered to this environmentally sensitive Wetland application.
-On another note in the wetland application thermal shock must also be considered prior to process water release.
-While ASTM F 1216 discusses cooling to 100'F prior to release, process water might be cooled further, transported out, or pumped onto adjacent ground in an effort to eliminate any chance for Fish kills or other undesirable environmental effect.
-Several installations of 36'' & 48'' Non Sytrenated CIPP were installed in culverts throughout the Loxahatchee Water Reclamation District during this project
+A styrene free resin was selected and approved based on its property that no styrene could be released into the environment which might pose a risk to fish and wildlife.
+Fully deteriorated structural properties and 50 year service life expectation were desired using the direct inversion methods described in ASTM F 1216.
+No styrene was released since none existed in the products delivered to this environmentally sensitive wetland application.
+On another note in the wetland application, thermal shock must also be considered prior to process water release.
+While ASTM F 1216 discusses cooling to 100°F prior to release, process water might be cooled further, transported out, or pumped onto adjacent ground in an effort to eliminate any chance for fish kills or other undesirable environmental effect.
+Several installations of 36-in. & 48-in. non-sytrenated CIPP were installed in culverts throughout the Loxahatchee Water Reclamation District during this project.